influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/administration/config.md

 ### max-concurrent-compactions = 0

 The maximum number of concurrent full and level [compactions](/influxdb/v1.3/concepts/storage_engine/#compactions) that can run at one time.
-A value of 0 results in runtime.GOMAXPROCS(0) used at runtime.
+A value of 0 results in runtime.GOMAXPROCS(0) used at runtime -- which means use all processors.
 This setting does not apply to cache snapshotting.

+Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`

 ### max-series-per-database = 1000000